surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Local Sorting

-<b>12.</b> Sorting can also be applied after data is retrieved in data section, you can simply click on <b>Arrow Up and Down Icon</b> available at desired field header to enable sorting.
+<b>12.</b> Sorting can also be applied after data is retrieved in data section, you can simply click on <b>Arrow Up and Arrow Down Icon</b> available at desired field header to enable sorting.

 For  <b>Dimensions</b>